• Skip to primary navigation

 TO THE RECIPE

 It’s mandarin season in Australia!
-With their delicate sweet floral scent, mandarin oranges brighten up the cooling Autumn days.
+With their delicate sweet floral scent, mandarin oranges brighten up the darker cooler days.

-This mandarin curd recipe is a delicious way to use overripe mandarin oranges.
-With a toddler in the house who changes his mind about fruit every day, there is a lot of using-up discarded fruit going on here!
-This curd is also a great recipe to keep in mind when you are wondering what to do with a lot of mandarins.
+This mandarin curd recipe is a delicious way to use up a surplus of mandarins, as well as some slightly overripe mandarin oranges.
+With a young child in the house who changes his mind about fruit every day, there is a lot of using-up discarded fruit going on here!
+(See my banana jam, banana bread and stewed apples for recipes that make the most of child-discarded fruit πŸ™‚ )

-This mandarin curd is dairy free as it doesn’t include any butter.
+This mandarin curd doesn’t include any butter, making it dairy free.
 Whilst butter is traditionally used and adds a richness to the curd, I personally don’t think the curd needs it.

 Some Important Notes about this Mandarin Curd:

 1. This is a sweet-sour curd, it tastes sweet at first but you are left with a slightly sour taste afterwards.
-We as a family love this, but if you prefer something sweeter, then add another 3 tsp/15g sugar.
+My family love this, but if you prefer something sweeter, then add another 1 tablespoon / 15g sugar.

 2. This is a runny curd, ideal for drizzling over hot toast; but not the best for putting inbetween biscuits